minhtrancccp/minhtrancccp/README.md

 - 📔 Studying Computer Science at [Lancaster University in Leipzig, Germany](https://www.lancasterleipzig.de/)

-- 👨‍💻 Experience with using 🐍 Python and SQLite
+- :man_technologist: Experience with using 🐍 Python and SQLite

 - ⚡ Enjoy working on maths problems and programming challenges

 - 🌱 Currently learning C, Java, MySQL and Git/GitHub